December 12, 2024

 Millions of people who live with a disability struggle to access important information online because websites and apps are built with major content and technological barriers.
 And insurance websites are not an exception.December 7, 2023

-In the banking and financial industry, accessibility is about empowering everyone, including people with disabilities and the elderly, to enjoy bank's products, services and facilities, by making them convenient and easy to use.November 6, 2023
+In the banking and financial industry, accessibility is about empowering everyone, including people with disabilities and the elderly, to enjoy bank's products, services and facilities, by making them convenient and easy to use.Articles

 How organisations should invest in creating accessible digital experiences to guarantee an equal access by everyone and improve their business.